 The history of building with SIPs

-SIPs are still a relative novelty in the UK – the majority of our houses are still built with brick and block – but the burgeoning interest in self-building and the desire to create energy efficient houses mean that SIPs are gaining in popularity.
+SIPs are a relative novelty in the UK – the majority of our houses are still built with brick and block – but the burgeoning interest in self-building and the desire to create energy efficient houses mean that SIPs are gaining in popularity.

 This may surprise to our friends in the US where building with SIPs goes back to the 1950s.
 In fact the earliest laminated prefabricated panels (made from layers of plywood and tar paper) were used by Frank Lloyd Wright in the Usonian houses built in the 1930s:

-when reading about Frank Lloyd Wright’s laudable attempt to create affordable but beautiful homes I came across the English equivalent, Walter Segal.
+When reading about Frank Lloyd Wright’s laudable attempt to create affordable but beautiful homes I came across the English equivalent, Walter Segal.

 Mr Segal (a naturalized Brit having escaped Nazi Germany) was also a pioneering architect who – inspired by the long tradition of simple timber framed buildings in the US – proposed a low cost, simple to construct design that he thought could help with the housing crisis that followed WW2.